Agent Intervention

 return state- 1

-- Open the ACP session.
-Clients see a clean shutdown when the agent loop exits.
+- Open the agent channel.
+ACP clients see a clean shutdown when the agent loop exits.

 - 2

-- Drain any messages the operator queued between turns.
+Drain any messages the operator queued between turns.
+Blocks for an initial user message on the first turn if

 - The cancel target for the operator’s Esc, entered and exited per turn.